MohaOnline/code-starter-kit/wp06/docs/wp-content/plugins/media-library-assistant/readme.txt

 == Changelog ==

+= 3.12 =
+* Fix: IMPORTANT: Cross-site scripting security risk for authenticated users with the "Author" role has been eliminated.

 = 3.11 =
 * New: You can add custom file type icons to the set MLA provides in the crystal directory.
 See the "Icons and Icon Types" subsection in the Settings/Media Library Assistant Documentation tab for details.
 * Fix: IMPORTANT: Cross-site scripting security risks for certain `[mla_gallery]`, `[mla_tag_cloud]` and `[mla_term_list]` parameters have been eliminated.